Take A Hike!

 Nature Center News

-Did you know that the USFWS is currently working with the Salem Audubon Society to build a Nature Center at Ankeny NWR?
-The building is still in the planning stages, so stay tuned for details!Nature Center News
+Did you know that the USFWS is currently working with the Salem Audubon Society and Friends of the Willamette Valley National Wildlife Refuge Complex on the potential for a Nature Center at Ankeny Refuge?
+The project is still in the early planning stages, so stay tuned for details!Nature Center News

 About the Complex

 A collection of three refuges provides wintering habitat and sanctuary for dusky Canada goose, other waterfowl, and migratory birds in Oregon's emerald landscape, the Willamette Valley.

 Ankeny is managed as part of the Willamette Valley NWR Complex.

 Learn more about the complex

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 480 potted native trees and shrubs, over 1000 willow and cottonwood stakes, over 50 lbs of native wetland see, and over 40 lbs of native upland prairie seed across 30 acres!
 Over the past year we have been focusing on habitat restoration in the Ankeny Hill Overlook and Peregrine Marsh area of the Refuge (formerly known as Field 27).
 Ankeny is known for its wetlands and wetland dependent species and this management unit is one of our most visible and most visited.
 Click the link to find out more!Habitat Restoration details_link